coolguru/audit-aws-cloudtrail/README.md

 ## Optional variables with default

+### `AUDIT_AWS_CLOUDTRAIL_ALERT_LIST`:
+  * description: Which alerts would you like to check for?
+Default is all Cloudtrail alerts.
+  * default: cloudtrail-service-disabled, cloudtrail-trail-with-global, cloudtrail-inventory

 ### `AUDIT_AWS_CLOUDTRAIL_OWNER_TAG`:
   * description: Enter an AWS tag whose value is an email address of the owner of the Cloudtrail object.
 (Optional)